rentry/rentry.github.io/about.md

 ---
 ## Words and maps

-As a web editor and content strategist living in the Portland, Oregon, area, I specialize in public sector web content strategy, editorial standards, and accessibility.
+I’m a web editor and digital strategist living near Portland, Oregon.

+I specialize in public sector web content strategy, editorial standards, and accessibility.
 I produce style guides, policy, and strategy that recognize the unique challenges and opportunities of digital communications in government.
 Mostly, I make sure words do their job.

 I am also a map geek, which inspired me to earn a graduate certificate in Geographic Information Science.
 As a result, I have experience in remote sensing, Python programming, and spatial analysis.